 The Remuneration packages are determined with reference to market remuneration levels, individual performance and the financial position of the Company and the Group.
 The Board determines the remuneration of the Non-Executive Directors within the limits set by the Company’s Articles of Association.
 They have letters of engagement with the Company and their appointments are terminable on one month’s or three month’s written notice on either side.

 None of the Directors have a service contract which is terminable on greater than one year’s notice.

 The Company has adopted a standard level of fees for Non-Executive Directors of £40,000 per annum and £70,000 for the Chairman.
-The current chairman, Michael Haworth, will forego his fee for the financial year ending 31 December 2012.
-Richard Stuart will also forego his Non-Executive Director fee for the financial year ending 31 December 2012.
+The current chairman, Michael Haworth, has foregone his fee for the financial year ending 31 December 2012.

 Internal financial control

 The Board is responsible for establishing and maintaining the Group’s system of internal financial controls.
 Internal financial control systems are designed to meet the particular needs of the Group and the risk to which it is exposed, and by its very nature can provide reasonable, but not absolute, assurance against material misstatement or loss.